 While the page containing the inside caption and the beginning of the substance of the petition or brief bears no number, it is page 1.
-Subsequent pages are sequentially numbered by Arabic numbers, flanked by dashes, at the center of the top margin of the page, e.g., -4-.
+Subsequent pages are sequentially numbered by Arabic numbers, flanked by dashes, at the center of the top margin of the page, e.g., Suppress brief.
+(Codified 18 June 2024)

-An appendix to the brief should be separately numbered in the manner of a brief.
+An appendix to the brief should be separately numbered in the manner of a